Charmonium suppression in fixed target proton-nucleus collisions: The formalism for J/ production in cold nuclear medium

-Shadowing ratio for charm production has been previously calculated in Refs.~\cite{Lourenco:2008sk, Arnaldi:2009it, Bhaduri:2014daa}.
-In all those calculations $S^{c\bar{c}}_{pA}(y_{cms})$ was only sensitive to the underlying nuclear parton distribution functions.
-However, in our present study presence of energy loss of projectile partons is likely to influence the results.
-Since tungsten has been commonly used in all the fixed target p+A collisions studying $J/\psi$ production, we first estimate the variation of the mid rapidity ($y_{cms}=0.0$) shadowing ratio in p+W collisions, as a function of collision energy.
-Results of our calculations are displayed in Fig.~\ref{fig:Sjpsi_vs_Elab}.
+Results of our calculations of the shadowing ratio are displayed in Fig.~\ref{fig:Sjpsi_vs_Elab}.
 In absence of any initial state parton energy loss, $S^{c\bar{c}}_{pW}$ is greater than unity indicating an enhanced $c\bar{c}$ production in p+W collisions in the nucleon-nucleon centre of mass energy range, $\sqrt{s_{NN}}$, between 13 - 100 GeV (equivalently beam energy ($E_{b}$) range between 80 - 5000 GeV), with a broad maximum around $\sqrt{s_{NN}} \simeq 45$ GeV ($E_{b} \simeq$ 1000 GeV).
-The corresponding $x_{2}$ values range from 0.03-0.25, where both quark and gluon distributions bound inside W nucleus exhibit an enhancement as compared to free protons, as evident from Fig.~\ref{Fig: pdf}.
-An overall shadowing effect (ratio less than unity) is observed around beam energy 50 GeV and below.
-Accounting for energy loss of beam partons prior to hard interactions significantly influence the shape of the shadowing ratio as a function of $\sqrt{s_{\rm NN}}$.
-The anti-shadowing~\cite{Lourenco:2008sk} behavior now turns into a shadowing behavior with BH energy loss scheme generating a little less suppression than the BDMPS scheme.
+The corresponding $x_{2}$ values range from 0.03-0.25, where both quark and gluon distributions bound inside W nucleus exhibit an enhancement compared to free protons, as evident from Fig.~\ref{Fig: pdf}.
+An overall shadowing effect (ratio less than unity) is observed around the beam energy 50 GeV and below.
+Accounting for the energy loss of beam partons, prior to hard interactions, significantly influences the shape of the shadowing ratio as a function of $\sqrt{s_{\rm NN}}$.
+The anti-shadowing behavior, in absence of any energy loss effect, was first observed in Ref.~\cite{Lourenco:2008sk}.
+In presence of initial state energy loss, this turns into a shadowing behavior, with BH energy loss scheme generating a little less suppression than the BDMPS scheme.
 The difference in the $c\bar{c}$ production cross sections increases with lowering the energy of the collisions.
-Beyond $\sqrt{s_{\rm NN}} > 100$ GeV the two energy loss models produce almost identical suppression of charm production in p+W collisions, which is also similar in shape and magnitude to the shadowing effects exhibited by the depletion in the target parton densities alone for no energy loss scenario.
-Role of initial state parton energy loss on charm production in p+A collisions thus appears not to be very significant at collider energies. \\
+Beyond $\sqrt{s_{\rm NN}} > 100$ GeV the two energy loss models produce almost identical suppression of charm production in p+W collisions, which is also similar in shape and magnitude to the shadowing effects exhibited by the depletion in the target parton densities alone for the no energy loss scenario. the role of the initial state parton energy loss on charm production in p+A collisions thus appears not to be very significant at collider energies. \\